 - Moisture % and water activity (aw)

-- Texture metrics (instrumental testing if available, otherwise structured sensory scoring)
+- Texture metrics (instrumental or structured sensory scoring)

 - Surface appearance and piece-to-piece uniformity

 This is where water behavior shows its hand.
-If a blend is going to cause delayed tack, unexpected hardening, or moisture imbalance, this approach finds it before scale-up turns it into a costly problem.
+If a blend will cause delayed tack, unexpected hardening, or moisture imbalance, this approach finds it before scale-up turns it into a costly problem.

 cGMP Quality Controls: Treat It Like a High-Impact Excipient

-From a cGMP standpoint, resistant starch blends deserve more respect than a typical “filler” because they can influence process repeatability and finished-product performance.
-A solid control strategy usually starts at incoming inspection and continues through in-process checkpoints.
+From a cGMP standpoint, resistant starch blends deserve more respect than a typical filler because they affect process repeatability and finished-product performance.
+A solid control strategy starts at incoming inspection and continues through in-process checkpoints.

 - Identity testing with a fit-for-purpose method